LegallyInclined/Data-Camp-Intro-to-SQL/README.md

 # Personal-Portfolio
-This portfolio contains all coding projects completed by Hamid Rahmani.
+This portfolio contains all projects completed by Hamid Rahmani.